 The Blogger’s Book Fair begins today!
 This brilliant creation of Kayla Curry allows hundreds of writers the opportunity to introduce other writers to the reading public.
-It is my pleasure here to introduce you to the very erudite and talented Daniel Alexander and Adele Park.
+It is my pleasure here to introduce you to the very erudite and talented Daniel Alexander and Adele Park, friends of Fearless Puppy

 In conjunction with The Book Blogger’s Fair, it is my pleasure to introduce you to the very talented Daniel Alexander.
 (Adele Park’s work follows.)
 Enjoy!